 Coastal Jazz Association $50,500

-Managed by an all-volunteer organization, the Savannah Jazz Festival pairs local talent with national/regional jazz artists.
-A program format ranging from artist demonstrations/clinics, lectures, and performances helps to refine the participant’s understanding of Jazz.
+Managed by an all-volunteer organization, the festival pairs local jazz talent with national/regional jazz artists.
+The program presents three nights of free performances in Forsyth Park.
 Program design, site selection, and collaborative relationships are mechanisms used to engage a demographically inclusive audience.
+Savannah Jazz Festival addresses the City's priorities by expanding the audience’s appreciation and understanding of the art form;including performance opportunities for youth.

 Deep Center, Inc. $22,000